Engaging Art History Presentations

 Phone: 508-498-2864

-Art For Your Mind LLC has been building excitement about the visual arts in the greater Boston and MetroWest areas of Eastern Massachusetts since 2010.
-We're pleased to announce that presentations are now available in the South Shore and South Coast regions of Massachusetts as well as upper Cape Cod and eastern Rhode Island.
+Art For Your Mind LLC has been building excitement about the visual arts throughout Eastern Massachusetts since 2010.
+We're pleased to announce that presentations are now available in the South Shore and South Coast regions of Massachusetts, as well as the upper Cape Cod and eastern Rhode Island.

 Contact & Program Information